Quito, Ecuador: What to pack, what to wear, and when to go [2023]

 Travel neck pillow

-A plug adapter that supports outlet types A and B. Be sure to pick the necessary kind.
-Most adapters available online are just plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to get the correct kind.
+Many adapters currently being sold are simply plug changers and expect your electronics to change the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one works in most locations.
+This one should be sufficient for most countries.

-If you are planning to see the beautiful Iglesia de la Compañia de Jesus, it's useful to wear modest clothing:
+If you intend to check out the heavenly Iglesia de la Compañia de Jesus, it's suggested to wear modest clothing:

 If you go to Botanical Gardens, you'll probably do a lot of walking.
 These are a must: